sztupy/kossuth-map/README.md

 * `IMAGE_WIDTH`: Set this to the preferred image width size.
 The height of the image will be calculated automatically to keep the aspect relations.
 * `NUMBER_OF_CLUSTERS`: The amount of points we wish to obtain at the end.
 * `CLUSTERING_MINUMUM_DISTANCE`: Sets how far away two points need to be (in km) in order to be considered for inclusion.
-* `FAST_BORDER_PROCESSING`: Turning it on will speed up processing of points around the border, but might skip some points in concave border designs.
-Can be turned on safely for countries which are more-or-less convex shaped.
-For very concave countries and countries with lots of islands it should be disabled.
+* `BORDER_PROCESSING_MODE`: Determines what kind of intersections between the Voronoi-edges and the border should be checked.
+0 is the slowest but most complete, 1 is a middle ground, which should work for most cases, but might skip some points around concave features and islands, and 2 is a fast solution that only gives satisfactory results on single-polygon, convex countries.

 You can also change the styling on the output by changing any of the other values